- What Is Amoxicillin?

 What If You Missed A Dose Or Gave An Overdose?

 If your child misses an amoxicillin dose of the course, give it as early as you remember.
-But, if you remember just before the time for the next dose, then leave out the missed one and continue with the regular schedule.
+But, if you remember just before the time for the next dose, then leave out the missed dose and continue with the regular schedule.

 How Can An Overdose Of Amoxicillin Be Treated?